 Personal websites are typically used as online portfolios, housing a collection of your best work.
 This makes it easy for employers and recruiters to assess your skillset and determine if you’re the right fit for the role.
 When you create a free personal website on Strikingly, you can add a gallery section where you can include a handful of projects that you are particularly proud of.
 You can also include a list of companies you have worked for in the past.

 That said, you shouldn’t include every piece of work or project you have completed in this lifetime.
 Consider your personal website as a curated gallery of your best work and not a storage of everything you have done in your career.
+A personal website like this is more than a CV and is a reflection of your best foot forward.
 Don’t add the projects that are in progress.
 The idea is that if you’re uncomfortable turning in a particular project to your boss, there’s no reason why a potential boss should have to see it.

 Your personal website is probably not the only online real estate you occupy these days.
 If you have profiles on social networks, or you have been published in other websites, make sure to link them to your website.
 Let clients know where else they can find you online.
 Having said that, make sure your social media pages are clean and professional.
 You don’t want potential employers finding anything on the internet that can get in the way of your landing that coveted job.